Kudaikul Mazhai: Plot

-Venkat (Parthiban) finds himself in a spot when suddenly a young, modern, good-looking Madhumita (Madhumitha) follows him everywhere, proclaiming her love for him.
+Venkat finds himself in a spot when suddenly a young, modern, good-looking Madhumita follows him everywhere, proclaiming her love for him.
 He knows that she's too big a catch for him and even tells her so, but when she goes on in a romantic vein, he yields to the temptation.
 And that spells his doom for it has been a charade all along.
 The shock is too much for the mild mannered Venkat.
 The affected, cobwebbed mind begins to develop schizophrenic tendencies.